ChrisMayor/D365SwotMatrix/README.md

 Realizes the Idea to include an custom Angular 7 Control in Dynamics 365 as Webresource and usage of the Dynamics 365 WebApi with Rxjs.

-Proves that the production build gets super small (currently around ~500kb), even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.
+Proves that the production build gets super small (currently around ~500kb), even with Angular and Angular Material.

+This project was generated with Angular CLI version 7.2.0.

 ## Highlights